-2.11 Patients awaiting complex head and neck surgery (for benign or malignant pathology), or with significant comorbidities, should be seen in the preassessment clinic by an experienced anaesthetist who ideally will be involved in their perioperative pathway.^{12,24}
+2.12 Patients awaiting complex head and neck surgery (for benign or malignant pathology), or with significant comorbidities, should be seen in the preassessment clinic by an experienced anaesthetist who ideally will be involved in their perioperative pathway.
+This should take

-- 2.12 Short and long term outcomes in head and neck cancer patients can be improved by certain lifestyle changes such as cessation of smoking, alcohol reduction and improved nutrition.25 The preoperative assessment clinic should be used as an opportunity to implement these lifestyle changes, with access to the appropriate support services (e.g. dietetics, smoking cessation services) when required. - 2.13 Access to radiological imaging should be available preoperatively to aid in the identification and management of the difficult airway. - 2.14 Where major head and neck surgery is performed, there may be a regular requirement for elective level 2 and level 3 critical care facilities.
-This should be available in the same hospital for those trusts or boards providing complex reconstructive procedures.5 - 2.15 When the postoperative destination is a level 2 critical care unit, patients should remain in the postoperative care unit until they meet discharge criteria, including having regained a sufficient level of consciousness. - 2.16 When fibreoptic scopes are used in head and neck surgery, the general principles for scope decontamination, as outlined by the Department of Health, must be followed.26
+- 2.13 Short- and long-term outcomes in patients with head and neck cancer patients can be improved by using the teachable moment to trigger positive lifestyle changes.
+27 The preoperative assessment clinic should be used as an opportunity to:28 - assess and discuss perioperative risk and plan clinical care accordingly - screen for and optimise comorbidities such as anaemia, diabetes and frailty - support patients to make changes around smoking cessation, alcohol reduction, nutrition and exercise with access to the appropriate support services (e.g. dietetics, smoking cessation services) - 2.14 Access to radiological imaging should be available preoperatively to aid in the identification and management of the difficult airway. - 2.15 Where major head and neck surgery is performed, there may be a regular requirement for elective level 2 and level 3 critical care facilities.
+These facilities should be available in the same hospital for those trusts or boards providing complex reconstructive procedures.5 - 2.16 When the postoperative destination is a level 2 critical care unit, patients should remain in the postoperative care unit until they meet discharge criteria, including having regained a sufficient level of consciousness. - 2.17 When fibreoptic scopes are used in head and neck surgery, the general principles for scope decontamination, as outlined by the Department of Health (or equivalent in the devolved nations), must be followed.29